For starters a sampler: Two minutes in Wilsons Prom.

 So reluctantly we decided to head back and head on.
 And guess what?
 It just got better!

-It is only about another three kilometres along the road towards Tidal River before you reach the turn off for Whiskey Bay.
+It is only about another three kilometres along the road towards Tidal River before you reach the turn off for Whisky Bay.
 The omens boded well for us as we rounded a crest on the road and descended towards the coastline ahead.
 From our spot on high it was if fingers of sunlight were leading us towards our next stop.

 A rather accurate sign told us that the beach lay 294 metres from the car park.
 Or something like that, the sign is way more detailed than I am.
 When we got there our jaws dropped much like the sun in the sky was beginning to do.
-It became all-to-apparent that Darby had been the entrée, Whiskey Bay the main.
+It became all-to-apparent that Darby had been the entrée, Whisky Bay the main.

 Again, due to luck rather than planning, the tide was perfect.
 We were greeted by a shimmering watery sheen atop golden sands.
 This mirrored surfaced reflected magnificent, burned-orange boulders at both ends of a gently curving bay.